-Written by Ryan on Friday the 3rd of November 2017.
+Written by Active Minds on Friday the 3rd of November 2017.

 Living with dementia can be extremely stressful at times, especially when one begins to notice lapses in memory or changes in behaviour.
 So, taking some time out to relax and de-stress can be incredibly beneficial for anyone living with dementia, allowing a moment to just breath, away from the general chaos of everyday life.
 Relaxation techniques will help reduce stress, agitation and any anger a person with dementia may feel.